 Agriculture • Land Management • Facilities Inspections • Environmental Monitoring • Forestry • Research

 Who Should Attend DroneCamp?

 Note the focus of DroneCamp is using drones for mapping, research and data collection.
 We do not cover building drones, robotics, or videography.
-Regulations will be discussed but this is not a Part 107 prep class.
+Regulations and safety will be discussed but this is not a full-fledged Part 107 prep class.